ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 ![Preview search results settings](media/83519477-1c85-4442-8886-481f186fd758.png)

-1. **Preview results automatically** - This setting displays the search results after you a run a search.
+1. **Preview results automatically** – This setting displays the search results after you a run a search.

-2. **Preview results manually** - This setting displays placeholders in the search results pane, and displays the **Preview results** button that you have to click to display the search results.
-This is the default setting; it helps enhance search performance by not automatically displaying the search results when you open an existing search.
+2. **Preview results manually** – This setting displays placeholders in the search results pane, and displays the **Preview results** button that you have to click to display the search results.
+This is the default setting.
+It helps enhance search performance by not automatically displaying the search results when you open an existing search.

 There are limits related to how many items are available to be previewed.
 For more information, see [Limits for Content Search](limits-for-content-search.md).